ElectricRCAircraftGuy/website_corrections/README.md

 > According to the [Nyquist] theorem, the sampling rate/frequency needs to be at least twice as much as the highest frequency in the signal **to recreate the original analog signal**.

 This is incorrect.
-2x the sampled frequency is NOT enough to "recreate" the original signal, rather, it is simply enough to avoid aliasing and correctly **detect the frequency of** the original signal.
+2x the sampled frequency is NOT enough to "recreate" the original signal, rather, it is simply enough to avoid aliasing and correctly **detect the frequency of** (ex: via FFT analysis) the original signal.
 I would modify the article to say:

 > According to the Nyquist theorem, the sampling rate/frequency needs to be at least twice as much as the highest frequency in the signal **in order to detect the frequency of the original signal.**